FrancesReagan/movie-finder-api/README.md

  -response: JSON object with detailed movie information

 _Testing the API_

 -using Postman: select extensions in Visual Studio code and search for `Postman` and select and install

 -create a new request: click "new" "HTTP Request", set method to "GET", type in search endpoint: URL: http//localhost:4000/api/movies/search

+-in "params" tab, add: -key: title , -value: batman

+-click "Send"

+repeat for details endpoint: URL: http://localhost:4000/api/movies/details

+-in "Params" tab, add: -key: id, -value: tt0372784

+-click "Send"

+The API included proper error handling: -`400 Bad Request`: when required parameters are missing, `500 Internal Server Error`: when something goes wrong with the external API call

+__What this project taught me__

+-how to build a RESTful API with Express.js, -how to make HTTP requests to external APIs, -how to organize code into separate files (routes, controllers, client(s)), how to handle errors, how to keep API keys secure using enviornment variables (.env), -how to validate user input before processing

+__Future Improvements__
+-Add Morgan middleware for better request logging, add more endpoints (genres, popular movies, and so forth), add caching to reduce API calls, add a front-end interface for users, user authentication

  -